-NOTICE: Do not shift too quickly from forward to reverse.
-Damage to the engines and transmissions can result.
-When shifting from forward to reverse, pause in neutral until the engines are at idle speed and the boat has slowed.
-Your Cobalt boat is equipped with a safety switch for "start-in neutral-only."
+NOTICE: Do not use the shift levers when the engine is not running.
+Do not shift too quickly from FORWARD to REVERSE.
+Damage to the engine and transmission can result.
+When shifting from FORWARD to REVERSE, pause in the NEUTRAL position until the engine is at idle speed and the boat has slowed.
+When shifting from NEUTRAL to FORWARD or REVERSE, shift briskly and decisively.

+Your Cobalt boat is equipped with a safety switch for "start-in-neutral-only" operation.
+The shift lever(s) must be in the NEUTRAL position before attempting to start the engine.